Mom always said getting clothes clean was a job for hot water. Well, maybe in Mom's day it was, but not anymore.

 Today's efficient washing machines, combined with new laundry products, make cold water washing a smart option for a lot of very good reasons:

 But does laundering in cold water really get clothes clean?
 Unless you're dealing with really serious stains, or a situation that requires hot water (like dust mites -- and even then you should choose a cold rinse), there's not much benefit to using hot water.
-Seventh Generation's Natural 2X and 4X Concentrated Laundry Detergents, for example, work well in all temperatures.
-The concentrated formulas work in HE machines and use plant-derived cleaning agents and enzymes to lift and remove even stubborn stains and dirt.
-Plus, our amazing new 4X Laundry Detergent comes in an innovative recyclable/compostable bottle made from 100% recycled fiber.
+Seventh Generation's liquid and powdered laundry detergents, and laundry detergent packs, for example, work well in all temperatures.
+Seventh Generation laundry detergent formulas work in HE machines and use plant-based cleaning agents and enzymes to lift and remove even stubborn stains and dirt.
+Plus, our 4X Liquid Laundry Detergent comes in an innovative recyclable/compostable bottle made from 100% recycled fiber.

 Next time you load up the washing machine, you can do your wallet, your clothes, and the planet a favor by giving the cold cycle a try.
 Maybe you can even convince Mom to make the switch.